The Nutrition Revolution

 The Meat Façade

-Dr. Cluff can enjoy a good steak just like the next guy, or a flavorful piece of grilled chicken.
+Dr. Cluff can enjoy a good steak just like the next guy, or a flavorful piece of grilled chicken – he just tries to keep those things to <20% of his total intake, and find substitutes that are perfectly satisfying to him.
 Many people say that chewy types of meat are simply more flavorful than plant- and fatty seafood-based foods.
 Dr. McDougall, in his book The Starch Solution makes a fascinating point.
 He asks the question (paraphrased), “How many times have you eaten chicken by itself, without any seasoning or flavoring?”
 Sounds kind of gross, doesn’t it?
 To Dr. Cluff, it sounds far more flavorless than raw vegetables, which many have a hard time enjoying.
 Ironically, most of what we use to season meat is…plants!
 Think herbs, spices, even ketchup, steak sauce, mustard, relish, and barbecue sauce.

 Indeed, we expend great energy perfecting the flavor of different kinds of meats and processed foods.
 If we spent the same amount of effort perfecting the flavor of healthily-prepared plant- and fatty seafood-based foods, we’d get addicted to them, too!
 And that is a healthy addiction – eat to live!
 Dr. Cluff envisions cooking competition shows using mostly plant- and fatty seafood-based foods (possibly completely “whole,” i.e., without any “Whatever” foods like plant waste or animal secretions), which he is confident would rival all the less-healthy cooking shows with which television is replete these days.
 Is it really that difficult to imagine a chili cook-off that qualifies for The 4:1 Rule?
 Makes our mouths water just to think about it.